 The gauntlets are either very elaborate and long enough to form protective arm bracers, or a shorter gauntlet with bracers attached, and they are one of the costume’s chief glories!
 The leatherwork looks quite elaborate and has a plaited top edge.
 The belt is wide tooled leather and has an heavy double pronged buckle.

-We are amazed at the detail, and the invention by Anne Maskrey and Bob Buck of 3 Foot 7 Costume Department, and the way so much details fuses together to become one very specific character in The Hobbit film.
+We are amazed at the detail, and the invention by Anne Maskrey and Bob Buck of 3 Foot 7 Costume Department.
+So much details fuses together to become one very specific character in film.
 Next time you settle down to watch the Hobbit series – remember the wealth of detail you may never see but which forms a vital part of the actor’s mental preparation for the role!